davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 were subtracted, e.g. to pay for one's living expenses in retirement.

 I should emphasize that given US tax law, this is not an easy calculation.
-It has always been the thing that stopped me in my tracks when I wanted to try to run these numbers in the past.
+It has always been the thing that stopped me when I wanted to try to run these numbers in the past.
 That's because there's a kind of vicious circularity to it.
 If you want to have $50k in after-tax money, you obviously can't earn just $50k in income because that doesn't account for the taxes you'll